 I used 2 chunks of cherry as shown in Photo 3.Fire The Cooker

 Fire-up the cooker using the Minion Method.
-Fill the charcoal chamber 1/2 full with unlit Kingsford charcoal briquettes, then place 20-40 lit coals on top of the unlit ones.
+Fill the charcoal chamber 1/2 full with unlit Kingsford Charcoal Briquets.
+Use a chimney starter to light 20-40 briquettes and place them on top of the unlit ones.

 Put the water pan in the cooker and fill it with cold tap water to help with temperature control.